haskellweekly/haskellweekly/data/newsletter/issue-179.markdown

   > Termonad is a terminal emulator written in Haskell.
 It aims to be the XMonad of terminal emulators.

 - [What does a humped critter have to teach us?](https://markkarpov.com/post/what-does-a-humped-critter-have-to-teach-us.html) by Mark Karpov
   > In my opinion, the module system is the most remarkable feature of OCaml.
-This is why I’m going to talk only about it in this post.
-It’s also a good opportunity to see how it relates to Haskell’s type classes.
+This is why I'm going to talk only about it in this post.
+It's also a good opportunity to see how it relates to Haskell's type classes.

 - [Implementing graceful-close in Haskell network library](https://kazu-yamamoto.hatenablog.jp/entry/2019/09/20/165939) by Kazu Yamamoto
   > Unfortunately, most HTTP/2 server implementations do not close connections gracefully, hence browsers cannot display pages correctly in some situations.

 - [What is Good About Haskell?](https://doisinkidney.com/posts/2019-10-02-what-is-good-about-haskell.html) by Donnacha Oisín Kidney
   > This post aims to demonstrate some of these features in a simple (but hopefully not too simple) example.
-I’m going to write and package up a simple sorting algorithm in both Haskell and Python, and compare the code in each.
+I'm going to write and package up a simple sorting algorithm in both Haskell and Python, and compare the code in each.

 - [Learn Functional Programming by writing a Scheme in Haskell](https://0x0f0f0f.github.io/posts/2019/09/learn-functional-programming-by-writing-a-scheme-in-haskell/) by Alessandro
   > How to make your first functional programming language.
 A book review.

 - [Autocompletion with deep learning](https://tabnine.com/blog/deep/) by Jacob Jackson
   > TabNine is an autocompleter that helps you write code faster.
-We’re adding a deep learning model which significantly improves suggestion quality.
+We're adding a deep learning model which significantly improves suggestion quality.

 - [Figuring out how to use Beam for DB migrations](https://williamyaoh.com/posts/2019-09-27-figuring-out-beam-migrations.html) by William Yao
-  > This post collects everything I learned while trying to get up and running with Beam’s migrations, and should help you get started as well.
+  > This post collects everything I learned while trying to get up and running with Beam's migrations, and should help you get started as well.

 ## Jobs